 If your cheque is for more than £500, you can still deposit it into your account, but you will need to post it.

 When I first heard about Starling current account years ago, a big benefit was its dual use as a travel card.
 That is still true today.
 Here's why:

 Other Cool Features that I Love about the Starling Current Account

-Starling Bank Customer Reviews
+Starling Bank Reviews - What Do Customers Say?

 Changing banks or just setting up another account is a big decision.
 After all, we don't want to give out our personal details willingly.
 It's important to go with a bank that you can trust.

 And even if you plan just to use Starling for a second account or travel, so still want to know if this is a bank you can trust - I know I did.